Logius-standaarden/fsc-core/specifications.md

 - At least one Grant is set in the field `contract.content.grants`.
 - A `ServicePublicationGrant` or `DelegatedServicePublicationGrant` cannot be mixed with other Grants.
 Mixing Grant types with different use-cases is prohibited to prevent the creation of Contracts that are hard to maintain and validate.

-Per Grant type different validation rules apply.
+Per Grant type, different validation rules apply.

 #### ServicePublicationGrant {#service_publication_grant}